Quillen (co)homology of divided power algebras over an operad: Preliminaries on Quillen cohomology

 \section{Preliminaries on Quillen cohomology}

-Throughout this section, let $\cat{C}$ be an algebraic category.
-More details about the kinds of categories we may consider are given in \cite{Frankland15}*{\S 2}.
+Throughout this section, let $\cat{C}$ be an algebraic category, i.e., a category of models for a finite product sketch (or equivalently, for a many-sorted Lawvere theory).
+More details about algebraic categories are given in \cite{Frankland15}*{\S 2}.
 For the purposes of this paper, the categories of $\P$-algebras and $\Ga(\P)$-algebras are examples of algebraic categories, in fact, the one-sorted kind: sets equipped with certain operations satisfying certain equations.
 Let us recall some terminology, also found in \cite{Barr96} and \cite{Frankland15}*{\S 1.3}.

 \begin{defi} For an object $X$ of $\cat{C}$, a \Def{Beck module} over $X$ is an abelian group object in the slice category $\cat{C}/X$.
 The category of Beck modules over $X$ is denoted $(\cat{C}/X)_{\ab}$. \end{defi}